 Today, Kara likes to describe Metsims as, “carbon management, resource efficiency, and product sustainability consultants, because sustainability can be too broad of a term.
 We like to narrow it down, and we feel that life cycle assessment fits neatly into this categorization.”

 The company is focusing on “sustainability at the product level,” Kara explained.
-“That is where we align ourselves, because that is where the benefits are, and where the problems lie.
-If we are serious about tackling climate change and becoming more resource efficient, we need to be at the product level, thinking about the entire supply chain.”
+“That is where we align ourselves because that is where the benefits are, and where the problems lie.
+If we are serious about tackling climate change and becoming more resource-efficient, we need to be at the product level, thinking about the entire supply chain.”

-Metsims has a wide range of clients in the construction sector, including firms that deal with textiles, ceramics, concrete, steels, plasterboards, and other products.
+Metsims has a wide range of clients in the construction sector, including firms that deal with textiles, ceramics, concrete, steel, plasterboards, and other products.
 In particular, the company has worked with Europe’s third biggest ceramics producer, Kaleseramik Çanakkale Kalebodur Ceramic Industries, on carbon management, as well as EPDs.

 Metsims offers its clients more than just LCAs.
 “We get our hands dirty looking at the process,” Kara said.
 “We are engineers and scientists.
 We can not only identify the hot spots within a manufacturing process, but we can begin to question what you can do about these hot spots, from a process engineering perspective.”

 And the company is looking to grow throughout Turkey.
 “Turkey is a developing country, and it is doing well with an average growth rate of 5 percent over the last decade,” Dr. Kara said.
 “But in the meantime, as the economy stabilizes, there are issues with sustainability, though perhaps some of them are oversights.